 What is Early Intervention?

-Early Intervention is a collection of services families may need if their infants/toddlers have developmental delays and/or health care needs.
+Early Intervention is a collection of services families may need if their child, from birth to age 2, has developmental delays and/or health care needs.
 In Nebraska, early intervention services are outlined in the Early Intervention Act.
-The state regulation covering early intervention services in Nebraska is NDE Rule 52 and DHHS 480 NAC 3 – Early Intervention Services Coordination.
-More information can be found at http://edn.ne.gov/cms/policies-procedures/state-regulations
+Additional information about the Early Intervention Act and state regulations covering it can be found here.

-If you have a concern about your child’s development, or your child has been diagnosed with a health condition that will affect his/her development, he/she may be eligible for early intervention services.
-To refer your child, please contact Elkhorn Public Schools at 402 289-2579 ext.
-11006.
+If you have a concern about your child’s development or your child has been diagnosed with a health condition that will affect his/her development, he/she may be eligible for early intervention services.
+Elkhorn Public Schools provides free evaluations for children ages birth to 2.
+To begin the process, please complete the form found here.

 What Happens After Referral?

-You are entitled to assistance from a Services Coordinator up to the time of the evaluation.
+You are entitled to assistance from a Service Coordinator up to the time of the evaluation.
 If your child is determined eligible for early intervention services, Service Coordination will continue.

-What are the steps to determining if your child is eligible for Early Intervention Services?
+What are the steps to determining eligibility for Early Intervention Services?
 (Rule 52 – 006)

 Within 45 days from the date of referral, the following activities must be conducted: